utfunderscore/Arena/README.md

 <offset>
 ```
 Where `<name>` is the name of the marker, and `<offset>` is the offset from the sign block.
-**Note**
+> [!NOTE]\
-Offsets are optional, but can be used to fine-tune the position of the marker,
+> Offsets are optional, but can be used to fine-tune the position of the marker,
-or define a position that does not have a valid block to place the sign on.
+> or define a position that does not have a valid block to place the sign on.

 ### Defining position requirements
 The following is an example of a [PositionData](Engine/src/main/kotlin/org/readutf/game/engine/settings/location/PositionData.kt) class taken